Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 Generally, a simple one-to-one mapping of letters is used.
 For example, each 'A' in the plaintext is replaced by the same letter in the ciphertext.

 Examples include:
+#### Caesar Cipher:
-* Caesar Cipher: (Also known as Shift or Rotation Cipher) Each letter in the plaintext is shifted by a fixed number of positions (also called the key) down the alphabet.
+This cipher is named after the cipher Julius Caesar created.
+It is also known as Shift or Rotation Cipher as each letter in the plaintext is shifted or rotated forward by a fixed number of positions (also called the key) down the alphabet.
 For example, if the key is 3, 'A' in the plaintext would be 'D' in the ciphertext.

+#### Atbash Cipher
-* Atbash Cipher: The alphabet is reversed such that A becomes Z, etc.
+The alphabet would be reversed, such that A becomes Z, etc.

+#### Affine Cipher
-* Affine Cipher: Each letter is mapped to its numeric equivalent, multiplied by a constant, and then shifted by another constant.
+Each letter is mapped to its numeric equivalent, multiplied by a constant, and then shifted by another constant.

+For example, if a is the result, x is the numeric equivalent of the letter, y is the multiplication constant and z is the rotation constant, the formula would be: a = y(x) + z

+#### Pigpen Cipher / Templar Cipher
-* Pigpen Cipher: Letters are replaced with symbols.
+Letters are replaced with symbols.

-* Templar Cipher:
-* Mixed Alphabet Cipher: Each letter is replaced by a corresponding letter from a mixed-up or randomly generated alphabet.
+#### Mixed Alphabet Cipher: Each letter is replaced by a corresponding letter from a mixed-up or randomly generated alphabet.
   * Vatsyayana Cipher: 26 letters paired into 13 pairs, substitution using those pairs.

 <a name="homophonic"></a>